isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 - Duplicate hardcopy of Certificate of Achievement (with grading)
 - Deferment of course/module/exams

-**12. Withdrawal from course**
+**12. Withdrawal from course/webinar**

-12.1 Withdrawal from course is not allowed upon receipt of payment.
+12.1 Withdrawal from course/webinar is not allowed upon receipt of payment.
 Instead, participants may either:
 - Defer enrolment to the next intake, subject to approval; or
-- Nominate a replacement prior to course commencement.
+- Nominate a replacement prior to course/webinar commencement.

 12.2 For Level 3 courses, participants who withdraw will bear a cancellation fee of:
 - $53.50, if cancellation notice is given more than 14 days before course starts; or